How to Know If You Have Product Market Fit (2026 Guide)

 What percentage would answer "very disappointed"?

-It's more important than your overall usage numbers.
-A few people who will be very disappointed if you're gone is more important than a lot of people who don't really care if you're gone.
+Treat those as bands to orient yourself, not grades.
+The number matters less than what the open-text answers say and whether behavior agrees with the sentiment.
+A handful of people who would be very disappointed if you're gone is more important than a lot of people who don't really care if you're gone.

 Can you explain who your product is for in one sentence?
 Not something vague like “Anyone who wants to be more productive.”